-BUS312 This course is a continuation of Accounting I. In Accounting II, students will learn DURATION: semester course a variety of methods used in adjustments, budgeting procedures, departmental accounting, cost accounting, and corporate and partnership financing.
+This course is a continuation of Accounting I. In Accounting II, students will learn a variety of methods used in adjustments, budgeting procedures, departmental accounting, cost accounting, and corporate and partnership financing.
 Financial decision-making will be incorporated throughout this course.

-Alignment to the Career Technical Core Curriculum: Utilize accounting tools, strategies and CREDITS: 1 OPEN TO: sophomores, juniors, seniors prerequisite: Accounting I systems to plan, monitor, manage and maintain the use of financial resources.
+Alignment to the Career Technical Core Curriculum: Utilize accounting tools, strategies and systems to plan, monitor, manage and maintain the use of financial resources.
 Process, evaluate and disseminate financial information to assist business decision making.